amirjalilifard/marketing-offer-case/README.md

 2. **Identify offer-driven transactions**
    - A transaction is considered influenced by an offer if it happens *after* the offer start time and *within the offer’s validity window (`duration`)*.
    - If such a transaction exists, we label it with `led_to_tx = 1`.
 Otherwise, it gets `0`.
-   - If the transaction is of type 'Discount' or 'BOGO', it should also have an amount >= min_value.
+   - If the offer is of type 'Discount' or 'BOGO', its following transactions should also have an amount >= min_value in addition to the previous conditions.

    Mathematically, for each transaction `t` and offer `o`: